The Arms Guide

 Difference Between Budget and High-end 1911 Pistols

 There are a handful of differences between the budget picks featured here and the high-end 1911s.
-As mentioned above, one of the key differences is their tolerance.
+One of the key differences is their tolerance.
 While you do not want a gun with extremely loose tolerances as this can adversely affect accuracy and performance, these overly tight tolerance guns drive up manufacturing costs and increase the frequency of malfunctions.
 Most shooters simply don’t need a gun manufactured to competition quality tolerances.

 High-end 1911s will consistently produce groupings of 2″ or less at 25 yards in the hands of a skilled shooter.
 While this stat may sound appealing, all of the guns on our list are much more budget-friendly and can, at a minimum, produce groupings of around 3″ consistently.
 Groupings of 3″ or less from 25 yards is more than adequate for target shooting and self-defense purposes.
 All of our picks consistently stay near the 3″ and several are very near the coveted 2″ grouping mark.